TheOneTrueGuy/tessellator/README.md

 I would also like to either replace or augment the LLM by turning each concept subject heading into an embedding so that exactly geometric relationships could be established if possible.

+IMG_20240319_170422.jpg contains the original middle-of-the-night post-dream scribble that inspired this design of intention.